Stellar Spectroscopy Using Diffraction Grating, CMOS Monochrome Sensor and Reflecting Telescopes: Abstract

 \section{Abstract}

-We present the design and testing of a compact, low-cost stellar spectrometer developed for undergraduate and outreach applications.
-The instrument employs a 600 lines/mm diffraction grating, a CMOS monochrome sensor, and a 3D-printed mount integrated with reflecting telescopes.
-Calibration was performed using helium emission sources in the laboratory and Vega as a spectrophotometric standard, supported by a custom Python-based image-processing pipeline for wavelength calibration and spectral stacking.
-The spectrometer successfully recorded usable spectra of bright stars including Vega, Sirius, Procyon, Capella, and Betelgeuse, covering spectral types A through M. The results demonstrate that meaningful stellar spectroscopy can be achieved with accessible, low-cost equipment, providing a practical framework for student-led astronomical instrumentation projects.
+We present the design and testing of a compact stellar spectrometer developed for undergraduate and outreach applications.
+The spectrometer module—comprising an inexpensive 600 lines/mm diffraction grating, a CMOS monochrome sensor, and a 3D-printed mount—can be constructed at modest cost and integrated with reflecting telescopes commonly available at educational institutions.
+Calibration was performed using a helium emission source in the laboratory and Vega as a spectrophotometric standard, supported by a custom Python-based data-reduction pipeline for wavelength calibration and spectral stacking.
+The spectrometer successfully recorded usable spectra of bright stars including Vega, Sirius, Procyon, Capella, and Betelgeuse, covering spectral types A through M. The results demonstrate that meaningful stellar spectroscopy can be achieved by institutions with existing telescope infrastructure, providing a practical framework for student-led astronomical instrumentation projects.